zerotier/terraform-multicloud-quickstart/README.md

 ## Conceptual Prerequisites

 * ZeroTier Networks are objects in the Central API.
-* ZeroTier Identities are the public keys of nodes; machines, containers, or binaries.
+* ZeroTier Identities are cryptographic identities of nodes; machines, containers, or binaries.
 * ZeroTier Members are associations between Networks and Identities.
 * ZeroTier virtualizes at L1 and L2 (ethernet).